Robo-Touch/YCB-Sight/README.md

 Please refer to [this repo](https://github.com/XPFly1989/FCRN) (pytorch version) and [this repo](https://github.com/iro-cp/FCRN-DepthPrediction) (tensorflow version).

 ## License
-This work is licensed under a
+This dataset is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa], with the accompanying processing code licensed under a [BSD-2-Clause License](https://opensource.org/licenses/BSD-2-Clause).

 ## Citation
 If you use YCB-Sight dataset in your research, please cite: